 Ah, the million dollar question.
 The answer depends on soooo many things: whether you also use wet wipes, natural materials, or a backcountry bidet; whether you use TP for other things like peeing (which I don’t recommend for ladies); whether you’re using double or single ply; what you’ve been eating and how your body is coping with it; I could go on.
 A somewhat minimalist strategy might include 3-5 squares plus half a wet wipe per day.
 When in doubt though, pack extra!
 Only the most experienced backpackers should be confident in closely rationing their TP on the trail.

 There you have it, everything you need to know about pooping in the woods comfortably and responsibly.
-What, this wasn’t what you had in mind when you pictured yourself becoming a master outdoorsperson?
+What, this wasn’t what you had in mind when you pictured yourself becoming a skilled outdoorsperson?

 Outdoor expertise isn’t just the sexy stuff, like pro navigation skills and starting a fire with two sticks and all that.
 Sometimes it takes skill to care for our basic physical needs without the usual comforts of domesticated life, and without harming the wild surroundings we came to enjoy.